roytang/blog/content/post/2021/01/2020-year-in-review/index.md

 #### Others:

-  * Fitbit activity: TBA steps, TBA km walked.
+  * Fitbit activity: 657,713 steps, 513.03 km walked.
 Down from 1,766,878 steps, 1,378.15 km last year.
-Down to roughly 1/3 of last year!
+Down to a bit more than 1/3 of last year!
 Largely because I didn't want to go out too much during the pandemic.
 Looks like my counts for Jan and Feb were on track for hitting 1.8m steps for the year, but then dropped off drastically starting March.
 Sadface.
 Hopefully I can get back into it once things settle down.
   * Donuts eaten: 2, up from 1.5 last year.
 In my defense, they were Dunkin donuts, which seem to have gotten smaller during the pandemic!
   * Baptisms attended: 1 (up from 0), managed to sneak one in right before the pandemic lockdowns started
   * Weddings attended: 0 (down from 2)